2eddeed/Tickler/README.md

 SSL pinning circumvention as in https://codeshare.frida.re/@pcipolloni/universal-android-ssl-pinning-bypass-with-frida/

     java -jar Tickler.jar -pkg <package> -frida script <scriptPath> <arguments>
-Run custom frida python script
+Run custom frida JS script

 In case of vals and set options, Frida creates/updates a Frida script of that functionality.
 You can modify the created script as you want, then if you want to run it through tickler, then use *-reuse* option so that it doesn't get overridden.